 An excess is how much you pay towards a claim.
-If you make a claim, you will have to cover some of the cost of the claim.
-Read the article to find out what the excess on your policy is.
+If you make a claim, you will have to cover some of the cost.

 It’s made up of your compulsory excess, and any voluntary excess you added.

 You can select your own voluntary excess during the quote process through the comparison site that you are using.
 The voluntary excess you choose will impact your price.

 Please note that you will not be able to change your excess during your policy, however we may be able to change your excess at renewal.

 If you would like to change your excess at renewal, please get in touch via Live Chat and one our our friendly agents will look into this.

 More information about excess